serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Lazy numpy.where
 ----------------

-Consider the foillowing Numpy expression:
+Consider the following Numpy expression:

 .. code:: python